syzer/distributed-game-of-life/README.md

 `npm i --save gol`
 `npm start`
-and wait till 10 workers will do the job
+and wait till other thread(s) will do the job

-change first line of `index.js` to use 2 or even 10 workers/threads,
+Then change first line of `index.js` to use 2 or even 10 workers/threads,
 and observe how much time to calculate whole game changes.